American Mahjong FAQ

 Setup

-The Dealer (East) rolls the dice and breaks their own wall.
+East rolls the dice and breaks their own wall.
 The dice total tells you how many stacks in from the right end to split.
-The opening point is where the first tile is dealt.
+The opening point is where East draws the first tiles.

 Pushing the next wall forward and slightly diagonal so it can be dealt from when the current wall runs out.